This site contains affiliate links. I may earn a small commission, at no extra cost to you.

 A skincare rule I learned early on was that just because you can combine things, doesn’t mean you should do it.

 For example, you technically can layer azelaic acid on top of retinol, but I still don’t do it even though I use both actives in a given week.
+I think people often take these rules as a free pass to combine anything that’s technically ‘allowed’, and then wonder why their skin is irritated.

 They think it won’t cause irritation, but it likely still can.
 This is because everyone’s skin responds differently.

 I prefer to not take chances and not overwhelm my skin with multiple actives.
+This is why I prefer to use less actives that are stronger, in a lesser frequency, and why I alternate between azelaic acid and Differin.

 Using an exfoliating cleanser is exfoliating 14x a week